ChipCE/node-red-contrib-rev-pi-bridge/README.md

 # rev-pi-nodered-bridge

-Access Revolution Pi DIO using nodered and IO-name.
+Access Revolution Pi IO using nodered and IO-name.
 Require nodejs v11.
 This node does not support node v12 yet due it's dependencie FFI cannot be compiled with node v12.

 ## DioRead